 Ready to introduce some color into your environment (never a bad idea), not to mention some "old world" beauty and charm?!
 Consider installing one of these French hand-blown art glass bowls in a room or three.
 For a more "modern" look than the antique metalwork pictured immediately below, I can configure these lighting bowls with my famous brushed nickel tubes and canopy combo, as seen on this page.
 Generally these lighting bowls are 35 centimeters in diameter (about 14 inches) and they hang at a variety of lengths (if an antique canopy/chain combination is employed, chain links can be removed for a shorter hanging, but not added.
-(Additional pictures are available, just ask!)
+(Additional pictures are available - just ask!)
+(A) Let's start with this dazzlingly colored bowl -- cobalt and red/orange!
+With spare but elegant metalwork, all with its dark antique patina.
+The bowl hangs down 25 inches, but that can be shortened, as links can be taken out of the chain.
+It's about 14 inches across and has four "special markings" the likes I've never seen, one of which you can see on the right side under the chain. (e-mail Jack to start the conversation)

-(A) This bowl's unsigned, but in the style of Muller, Schneider, Degué (and others -- they were all the rage in 1915), with deep, vibrant shades of orange, red, blue and yellow.
+(A-1) This bowl's unsigned, but in the style of Muller, Schneider, Degué (and others -- they were all the rage in 1915), with deep, vibrant shades of orange, red, blue and yellow.
 It's 35cm across, about 13 1/2 inches, and hangs down 19 inches as shown.
-It's the same bowl you see in (C), below. (e-mail Jack to start the conversation)
+It's the same bowl you see in (C), below.
+Alas, STOLEN from my storage facility -- please call me if you see it -- 415 518 2123.

 (B) And while we're referencing Muller, we'll mention this (unusually) petite, 12-inch diameter, signed beauty -- with its gorgeous pinks, light browns, purples and yellows and gray and white.
 In France, they proudly intone: "Ah, c'est Muller!"
 As shown, with my custom-configured brushed nickel-plated hardware, hanging about 15 inches long (can be lengthened). (e-mail Jack to start the conversation)

-(C) Certainly the cordelier is one very elegant way to hang this gorgeous bowl. (e-mail Jack to start the conversation)
+(C) Certainly the cordelier is one very elegant way to hang this gorgeous bowl.
+Two "rights" make a SOLD!!

 (G) Another "end-of-day" glass inspired hanging bowl, this one with a huge splash of cobalt glass on its bottom.
 As shown, with my custom hardware, it hangs about 18 inches long; the bowl's about 14 across.
 A bold statement, it will inspire lots of oohs and ahhs! (e-mail Jack to start the conversation)